angt/secret/README.md

 Available commands:

     init       Initialize secret for the current user list       List all secrets for a given passphrase show       Print a secret
-        new        Generate a new secret
+    new        Generate a new random secret
     set        Set a new secret
     renew      Regenerate an existing secret
-        reset      Update an existing secret
+    update     Update an existing secret
     pass       Derivate a new secret
     agent      Run a process in a trusted zone version    Show version

 All secrets are encrypted in the file `~/.secret`.
 You can use a different file with the `SECRET_STORE` environment variable: